psylinse/stream-hubspot-chat-transcript/README.md

 ### Registration: Create a contact in the HubSpot API

-First, the name inputs are normalized to replace spaces with '_', and the email is converted to lower case.
+First, the name inputs are normalized by replacing spaces with '_', and the email is converted to lower case.
 These values will be stored in HubSpot, so having uniform styling makes it easier to call them when needed.
 Next, a separate method, `createHubspotContact()` is called to connect to the HubSpot API and create a new contact in the CRM.

 ```javascript
 //backend/routes/index.js:11